Financial-Times/fastft-api-client/README.md

-A Clamo API client, for use from node.js and within the browser.
+A Clamo (AKA. fastFT) API client, for use from node.js and within the browser.

 ## Usage